-The potential routes to earning a doctorate are as varied as the funding options available for doctoral candidates.
+The potential routes to earning a doctorate are as varied as the funding options available for doctoral researchers.
 A distinction is made between three basic solutions: admission to a structured doctoral programme at Leipzig University, employment, and scholarships.
 We present these three options here in more detail.

 Find a Job to Finance Your Doctorate